spacemeshos/go-spacemesh/tortoise/README.md

 It is safe to make an attempt at any point.
 However we need a sufficient number of ballots that vote consistently with each other in order for verifying tortoise to work.

 In the implementation, we make an attempt after full tortoise made progress and changed local opinion on layers that were undecided according to the verifying tortoise.
-In the layer that was just finalized by full tortoise we filter ballots that ["can be good"](#good-ballots) with base ballots in the same state.
+In the layer that was just finalized by full tortoise we find ballots that ["can be good"](#good-ballots) with base ballots in the same state.
 After they are marked good we restart verifying tortoise and if same layer it made the same progress as full tortoise we switch the mode.

 | block/ballot | local opinion | 0xaa | 0xbb | 0xcc | 0xdd | 0xee | 0xff |
 | ------------ | ------------- | ---- | ---- | ---- | ---- | ---- | ---- |